LinyiGuo96/LinyiGuo96.github.io/aboutme.md

 Hi, my name is Linyi (Lincoln) Guo.

-I am currently a statistical programmer at [Everest Clinical Research Company](https://www.ecrscorp.com/).
+I am currently a statistical programmer at [Everest Clinical Research Company](https://www.ecrscorp.com/). ~~I am also a project-oriented Data Analyst with 2+ years of experience in data management, data analysis, statistical modeling and machine learning, and own excellent analytical skills with ability to create reports and convey results clearly and succinctly.
+Demonstrated record of facilitating predictions and performing ad-hoc analysis based on research.
+Proficient in many data programming languages.
+Work well both independently and as part of a collaborative team with great communication skills.~~ My goal is to be a **REAL** lifelong learner.

 My master's study was majored in statistics and supervised by [Prof. Aaron Smith](http://aix1.uottawa.ca/~asmi28/), who is an excellent and kindly young associate professor at [uOttawa](https://science.uottawa.ca/mathstat/en).
 Before that, I obtained my bachelor's degree in Mathematics and Applied Mathematics from the [Zhengzhou University](https://en.wikipedia.org/wiki/Zhengzhou_University), China, and my undergraduate thesis was supervised by [Prof. Feng Li](http://www5.zzu.edu.cn/math/info/1054/2133.htm).

-I am a project oriented Data Analyst with 2+ years of experience in data management, data analysis, statistical modeling and machine learning.
-Excellent analytical skills with ability to create reports and convey results clearly and succinctly.
-Demonstrated record of facilitating predictions and performing ad-hoc analysis based on research.
-Proficient in many data programming languages.
-Work well both independently and as part of a collaborative team with great communication skills.

 During my leisure time, I like to play soccer, sing and also go to the gym sometimes.
 I like programming and coding, although debugging are quite annoying from time to time.
-I like to make friends with different people in different realms at different ages.
+I like to make friends with different people in different realms at different ages from different countries.
 And I have also promised Gracie that we will take a long trip each year.

 # Working Interests